csenaesenboga/data-structures-and-algorithms-patika/README.md

 # data-structures-and-algorithms-patika
+Projects of the Data Structures and Algorithms course on Patika.dev website.
-Explanations of sorting and searching algorithms
+Consists of explanations of following sorting and searching algorithms:
+- Insertion Sort
+- Merge Sort
+- Binary Search Tree